HOW TO CHOOSE

 EMBOSSED

 Patterned texture imparted to paper through an embosser.
-Common embossed patterns simulate burlap, felt, linen and leather.
+Common embossed patterns simulate burlap, felt, linen and leather

 LINEN